 Planned gifts are creative options for supporting your favorite charitable organizations, such as the COA, through financial tools such as charitable trusts, donations of retirement assets, and other forms.
 It’s sometimes difficult to make large charitable donations.
 Yet even someone of modest means can help by using our planned giving program – a wonderful way of ensuring your vision for the community lasts for generations to come.

 Planned giving helps those without the means to make an immediate cash contribution, but who still want to be part of the long-term solution.
 These planned gifts are set up to allow donors to provide gifts that might not otherwise be possible.
 Some planned gifts even provide surprising income and tax benefits to the donor.

-Because as the saying goes; “Where there’s a will, there’s a way.”
-These are vital ways to help COA and leave a lasting legacy.
+These are vital ways to help the COA and leave a lasting legacy.
 We encourage you to contact your legal and/or financial advisor for more information.